 Stem cell injections are used as a form of therapy in regenerative medicine, a branch of medicine that focuses on healing damaged tissues and organs.
 Stem cells are a special type of cell that can divide and split into nearly any type of cell.
-For example, stem cells can become liver cells or brain cells.
-When directly injected into an injury, it’s believed that stem cells can promote healing at the cellular level.
-This is particularly beneficial for injuries that are difficult to treat using conventional medicine.
-Issues like joint pain and sport-related injuries may all benefit from the use of stem cell treatment.
+For example, pluripotent stem cells can become liver cells, heart cells, or brain cells.
+When directly injected into an injury, stem cells can promote healing at the cellular level.
+Stem cell therapy for knees, as an alternative to shoulder surgery, and as a remedy for chronic pain like that of Multiple Sclerosis is proving safe and effective in clinical trials.
+Issues like joint pain and both acute and chronic sport-related injuries may all benefit from the use of stem cell treatment.

 Where Do Stem Cells Come From?

 Stem cell treatments have some controversy around them because of the misconceptions about where stem cells come from.
 Embryos are never used, and they are not even close to being the only source of stem cells.
 The stem cells used in regenerative medicine can be harvested from live birth products willingly donated by healthy mothers or can be drawn from a patient’s own blood or bone marrow.
 Once the blood or bone marrow is drawn, the stem cells are separated from the blood to create a concentrate of stem cells.
 Stem cell therapy is sometimes combined with platelet-rich plasma treatments because each contains different growth factors.